I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlarevolumestartupapplicationscomplete.md

 <p>You can use this information to modify the behavior of file system drivers.
 For example, a file system driver can adversely affect Autochk.exe if the driver starts its processing before Autochck.exe has fully completed.
 If <b>FsRtlAreVolumeStartupApplicationsComplete</b> returns <b>TRUE</b>, Autochk.exe is guaranteed to have fully completed.</p>

-<p>To retrieve information about the volume that a minifilter instance is attached to, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>To retrieve information about the volume associated with a given file, directory, or storage device, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>The <b>FsRtlAreVolumeStartupApplicationsComplete</b> function returns <b>TRUE</b> if session manager (Smss.exe) has completed running all startup applications for the system volume(s), <b>FALSE</b> otherwise.</p>

-<p>You can use this information to modify the behavior of file system drivers.
-For example, a file system driver can adversely affect Autochk.exe if the driver starts its processing before Autochck.exe has fully completed.
-If <b>FsRtlAreVolumeStartupApplicationsComplete</b> returns <b>TRUE</b>, Autochk.exe is guaranteed to have fully completed.</p>

-<p>To retrieve information about the volume that a minifilter instance is attached to, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>To retrieve information about the volume associated with a given file, directory, or storage device, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>The <b>FsRtlAreVolumeStartupApplicationsComplete</b> function returns <b>TRUE</b> if session manager (Smss.exe) has completed running all startup applications for the system volume(s), <b>FALSE</b> otherwise.</p>

-<p>You can use this information to modify the behavior of file system drivers.
-For example, a file system driver can adversely affect Autochk.exe if the driver starts its processing before Autochck.exe has fully completed.
-If <b>FsRtlAreVolumeStartupApplicationsComplete</b> returns <b>TRUE</b>, Autochk.exe is guaranteed to have fully completed.</p>

-<p>To retrieve information about the volume that a minifilter instance is attached to, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>To retrieve information about the volume associated with a given file, directory, or storage device, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>

-<p>The <b>FsRtlAreVolumeStartupApplicationsComplete</b> function returns <b>TRUE</b> if session manager (Smss.exe) has completed running all startup applications for the system volume(s), <b>FALSE</b> otherwise.</p>

-<p>You can use this information to modify the behavior of file system drivers.
-For example, a file system driver can adversely affect Autochk.exe if the driver starts its processing before Autochck.exe has fully completed.
-If <b>FsRtlAreVolumeStartupApplicationsComplete</b> returns <b>TRUE</b>, Autochk.exe is guaranteed to have fully completed.</p>

-<p>To retrieve information about the volume that a minifilter instance is attached to, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>
+<p>To retrieve information about the volume that a minifilter instance is attached to, see <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a>. </p>

-<p>To retrieve information about the volume associated with a given file, directory, or storage device, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543443">FltQueryVolumeInformation</a>. </p>
+<p>To retrieve information about the volume associated with a given file, directory, or storage device, see <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a>. </p>

 ## -requirements
 <table>